alchemyplatform/aa-sdk/site/packages/aa-core/smart-account-client/actions/getUserOperationByHash.md

       content: getUserOperationByHash
   - - meta
     - name: description
-      content: Overview of the getUserOperationByHash method on ISmartAccountProvider
+      content: Overview of the getUserOperationByHash method on ISmartAccountClient
   - - meta
     - property: og:description
-      content: Overview of the getUserOperationByHash method on ISmartAccountProvider
+      content: Overview of the getUserOperationByHash method on ISmartAccountClient
 ---

 # getUserOperationByHash